 “When we least expect it, life sets us a challenge to test our courage and willingness to change; at such a moment, there is no point in pretending that nothing has happened or in saying that we are not yet ready.
 The challenge will not wait.
 Life does not look back.
-A week is more than enough time for us to decide whether or not to accept our destiny.” ― Paulo Coelho
+A week is more than enough time for us to decide whether to accept our destiny.” ― Paulo Coelho

 For some of you, merely knowing what your choices have cost you or the consequences you have gotten is not enough to get you to change.
 For many of you, the fear of both success and failure will prevent you from moving forward.
-When someone tells you to what or how to change, your attitude can become the stumbling block.
+When someone tells you about what or how to change, your attitude can become the stumbling block.
 Ask yourself what you hear when someone tells you how or what to change.
 Some of your hear:

 - You’re bad

 - Negative descriptions: a loser, idiot or other negative connotations

 - Your changes came too late to salvage something: relationships, jobs, children

 Negative messages from your past can also prevent you from making changes.
 And for some, well they just get stubborn when someone else brings up the changes that they think are necessary.
 Clearly, if someone you care about has asked you to change, a court has told you to change, treatment is encouraging you to change, and a part of you wants to change, then there must be some other barriers within you that prevent you from fully and completely embracing change.

 For many addicts and alcoholics coming to terms with the puzzle of addiction – knowing they need to change and doing the complete opposite is frustrating and scary.